-When it comes to leading humans, companies can do some stupid things.
+When it comes to leading humans, companies and corporate management can do some stupid things.
 I don’t mean arguably wrong decisions – no, I mean flat-out stupid things.

 A true example: an employee takes a three day leave to attend to her sick child.
 After the first day of leave, her supervisor calls to explain that they are desperately short of staff for the next day, and asks if there is any way at all she could come in to help out the following morning.
 The employee calls her husband at work, explains the situation, and he agrees to change his schedule for the following morning to allow her to go in and help out at work.
 She does so, then takes the next day to again be with her ill son.